The BFTA aims to keep 12 board members who will serve one or two, three-year terms.

 email: gretchen (at) bigfoottrail.org

-email: aaron (at) bigfoottrail.org
+email: steve (at) bigfoottrail.org

 Mary Kwart